Help your children learn about density of liquids with this mixing oil and water science experiment for kids.

 (Strict and active supervision is required at all times)

-For this science activity, you’ll need to collect the following –
+For this science activity, you’ll need to collect the following items –

 - Baby oil